Consumer spending drops 0.4%, first decline since April

 WASHINGTON -- U.S. consumer spending fell 0.4% in November, the first decline since April, as Americans confronted a newly resurgent virus.

-The November decline followed a 0.3% gain in October and even bigger increases starting in May, the Commerce Department reported Wednesday, as the country emerged from a pandemic lockdown that had been imposed to try to stop the spread of the virus.
-The last decline was 12.7% fall in April during the lockdown.
+The decline followed a 0.3% gain in October and even bigger increases starting in May, the Commerce Department reported Wednesday, a period when the country was emerging from lockdowns intended to halt the spread of COVID-19.
+There was a massive 12.7% decline because of that in April.

-Personal incomes fell 1.1% in November, the third drop in the past four months as various government relief programs have been expiring.
+Also, personal incomes fell 1.1% in November, marking the third drop in the past four months as various government relief programs expire.